Yemen Humanitarian Crisis

 After her husband’s death, Zikri became the sole breadwinner of a family of four children.
 With a daily income of less than £3, she is struggling to provide for her young children.
 Alhamdulillah, a UK Islamic Charity helped Zikri by sponsoring her under their Sponsor a Widow scheme but when the fighting restarted in her region.
 Muslim charity couldn’t continue with her sponsorship.

 Zikri has now fled her town and is living in a refugee camp in Taiz.
-Currently, with the help of a partner 100% Donation Policy Muslim Charity, Dabbagh Welfare Trust is providing her a monthly food parcel.
+Currently, with the help of a partner 100% Donation Policy Muslim Charity, Dabbagh Welfare Trust is providing her with a monthly food parcel.
 However, the situation is so fragile that we could lose contact with her at any time.

 FAQ – Yemen Humanitarian Crisis